sustrik/libmill/README.md

     select {

-    // This clase may be invoked because foo(1) have ended, thus i == 1. case foo:
+    // This clause may be invoked because foo(1) have ended, thus i == 1. case foo:

         // foo(2) ends here and stores value 2 into i.